 This is general information only - it does not take into account your objectives, financial situation or needs.
-Please assess your own financial situation, read the Product Disclosure Statement (otherwise referred to as the 'Member Guide') dated 1 October 2011 for any product you may be thinking of acquiring and consider seeking professional advice before acting on this information.
+Please assess your own financial situation, read the Product Disclosure Statement dated 1 March 2012 for any product you may be thinking of acquiring and consider seeking professional advice before acting on this information.